Democratizing Tool Learning with Environments Fully Simulated by a Free 8B Language Model: Method

 \subsubsection{Rewarding and Optimization}

-For each sampled trajectory $\tau_m$, when the interaction is finished, a verifier $\Phi_\text{reward}$ instantiated by an LM is called to evaluate the whole trajectory and generates a final reward based on the available tools for the agent, the user intent, the user persona, the expected tools to be called and the current task difficulty (which indicates the evaluation criteria):
+For each sampled trajectory $\tau$, when the interaction is finished, a verifier simulated by the backbone LM $\Phi$ is called to evaluate the whole trajectory and generates a final reward with the structural verifier simulation prompt $\Omega_V=\Omega(f, g, p, c, \mathcal{D}_n)$ based on the available tools $f$, the user intent $g$, the user persona $p$, the expected tools $c$, and the task difficulty $\mathcal{D}_n$:

-When all the criteria are met, the trajectory receives a positive reward (\textit{i.e.}, 1 in this work).
-When most criteria are met, the verifier only gives a neutral reward (\textit{i.e.}, 0 in this work).
-If there are severe errors or the criteria are scarcely met, there will be a negative reward (\textit{i.e.}, -1 in this work).
+In this work, we have $r\in\{-1,0,1\}$.
+The trajectory receives a positive reward if all the criteria are met, a neutral reward if most criteria are met, and a negative reward if there are severe errors or the criteria are scarcely met.

-In this work, we choose GRPO~\cite{deepseekmath} (with token-level loss~\cite{dapo}) as our optimization algorithm due to its relative stability and simplicity:
+We use GRPO~\cite{deepseekmath} for optimization due to its stability and simplicity.
+Details are in Appendix~\ref{app:optimization}.